marclundgren/rallio-todos/README.md

 Handlebars and htmlbars are templating systems that produce raw html markup.
 In this challenge, we can provide the end result desired [html markup](https://github.com/rallio/rallio-todos/blob/master/index-static.html).
 Your goal is to write use ember.js to write the dynamic templates and javascript controllers to "wire up" the UI.

 You'll note a few things in the template:
-* There is no styling, this you can add
+* There is no styling, that's for you to add 😁
 * There is a header, main section and footer
 * The header has an input for adding a new todo
 * Inside the main section a list `ul` of todos `li` exist